Near Smyrna in Cobb County, Georgia — The American South (South Atlantic)

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 033-88.)

 Location.
 33° 54.083′ N, 84° 28.8′ W. Marker is near Smyrna, Georgia, in Cobb County.
-Marker is on Windy Hill Road 0.1 miles east of North Park Place NW, on the right when traveling east.
-Touch for map.
-The marker is just inside a heavy fence enclosing the Hargrove Family Cemetery.
+Marker is on Windy Hill Road 0.1 miles east of North Park Place NW, Touch for map.
 Marker is in this post office area: Stone Mountain GA 30088, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured 23D Army Corps to Soap Creek (was approx. 0.7 miles away but has been reported missing. ); Power's Ferry (approx. 2.1 miles away); The River Patrol & Cochran’s Ford (approx. 2.1 miles away); Battle of Smyrna (approx. 2.3 miles away); Smyrna Memorial Cemetery (approx. 2.3 miles away); Mazie Whitfield Nelson (approx. 2.4 miles away); Smyrna’s First Mayor (approx. 2.4 miles away); First Marked Burial (approx. 2.4 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Power's Ferry (approx. 2.1 miles away); The River Patrol & Cochran’s Ford (approx. 2.1 miles away); Battle of Smyrna (approx. 2.3 miles away); Smyrna Memorial Cemetery (approx. 2.3 miles away); Mazie Whitfield Nelson (approx. 2.4 miles away); Smyrna’s First Mayor (approx. 2.4 miles away); First Marked Burial (approx. 2.4 miles away); The 4th Corps at Vining’s Station (approx. 2½ miles away).
 Touch for a list and map of all markers in Smyrna.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 21, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,209 times since then and 3 times this year.
+It was originally submitted on July 21, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,283 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on July 21, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.